datMaffin/monofoki/README.md

   + [x] Also need to check size relation to "C", "c" and "G".
         Looks ok...
 "O" is a little bit wider than "C" and "G".
 "C" and "G" have the same width.
 May increase width of "C" and "G" a little bit.
-- [ ] Increase width of "s" similar to Ubuntu Mono
+- [x] Increase width of "s" similar to Ubuntu Mono
-  + Study the relation of width from "s" to "S" in other Fonts
+  + Study the relation of width from "s" to "S" in other Fonts.
+    Fonts vary in  their relation.
+Decided on mononoki "s" looks perfectly fine.
 - [x] Use "l" glyph for the "i" well
 - [x] Increase height of middle line in "a" to line up with "e"
   - [ ] May need further refinement